jrouwe/JoltPhysics/Docs/Architecture.md

 ## Soft Body Simulate {#soft-body-simulate}

 These jobs will do the actual simulation of the soft bodies.
-They first collide batches of soft body vertices with the rigid bodies found during the Collide job (multiple threads can work on a single soft body) and then perform the simulation using XPBD (also partially distributing a single soft body on multiple threads).
+They first collide batches of soft body vertices with the rigid bodies found during the Collide job (multiple threads can work on a single soft body) and then perform the simulation using PBD (also partially distributing a single soft body on multiple threads).

 ## Soft Body Finalize {#soft-body-finalize}